Find a Lover Like Manuelita

 You will find many lovers in this world but no lover can compete with the love Manuelita Sáenz had for The Liberator Simón Bolívar.
 [1]

 Find a lover who does not play by society's suffocating rules about who, how, or when to love, someone who declares "I do not live by social rules, invented only to torment" [2].
-In 1817, when Manuelita was just twenty, her father arranged her marriage to James Thorne, a wealthy English merchant twice her age.
+In 1817, when Manuelita was just nineteen, her father arranged her marriage to James Thorne, a wealthy English merchant twice her age.
 But after meeting Bolívar in Quito's celebration of independence in 1822, she could only follow the dangerous calling of her heart.

 Find a lover who fights every battle by your side, not just with words but with steel and courage.
 Manuelita didn't just watch the revolution—she lived it.
 At the Battle of Junín in 1824, she pushed through high-altitude valleys where the thin air steals your breath and the cold cuts deep into your bones, earning her Captain's rank among men who had never seen a woman warrior.